ministryofjustice/laa-assure-hmrc-data/docs/development/flow.md

   setting of queues for a uat environment's branch.

   This creates:
-  * container with processor for "default-<branch-name>" queue with concurrency of 5
+  * container with processor for "default-my-branch-name" queue with concurrency of 5
-  * container with processor for for "uc-one-submissions-<branch-name>" queue with concurrency of 1
+  * container with processor for for "uc-one-submissions-my-branch-name" queue with concurrency of 1
-  * container with processor for for "uc-two-submissions-<branch-name>" queue with concurrency of 1
+  * container with processor for for "uc-two-submissions-my-branch-name" queue with concurrency of 1

 - production (staging and production) creation of workers for specific queues with specific concurrency is handled